 Construction of Line 3 Has Begun in Northern Minnesota.

 After 7 years of regulatory battle in various Minnesota Courts and Agencies, Line 3 has been awarded permits necessary for construction.
-Appeals have been filed against all permits issued, from the flawed Environmental Impact Statement (EIS) to the Certificate of Need (CN), Route Permit (RP) and MPCA Water Quality Permits, but these appeals will not be heard in State Court until Spring/Summer of 2021… AFTER the pipeline is built.
+Appeals have been filed against all permits issued, from the flawed Environmental Impact Statement (EIS) to the Certificate of Need (CN), Route Permit (RP) and MPCA Water Quality Permits, but these appeals have failed and the Line 3 project is nearing completion across Northern Minnesota.

-There is still an extremely strong case in the legal process to deny the Line 3 project from crossing Minnesota, but the only chance we have to see that time in court is if Line 3 construction is delayed on the ground.View Immediate Frontline Support Requests
+There is still an extremely strong case in the legal process via Minnesota’s Supreme Court to deny the Line 3 project from crossing Minnesota, but the only chance we have to see that time in court is if Line 3 construction is delayed on the ground.View Immediate Frontline Support Requests

 Primary Goals of Our Work